Hiring a home care aide — what to look for and what to ask

 Hiring a home care aide is like matchmaking.
 You're trying to find someone who will be trustworthy, skilled, kind, and compatible with your parent.
 Someone who will help your parent stay clean and fed and safe.
 Someone your parent will feel comfortable with in intimate moments like bathing.
 Someone who will be reliable, show up on time, and actually do the work.
 Someone whose presence makes your parent's life better, not more stressful.

 Trustworthiness is non-negotiable.
 This is someone being let into your parent's home unsupervised.
 They have access to valuables, medications, financial information.
 You need to know they're not going to steal or cause harm.
-Background check is the minimum.
+A background check is the minimum.
 References are good.
-But the truth is you're also making a judgment call about character.
+But you're also making a judgment call about character.
 Does this person feel trustworthy?
 There's an instinct piece here that matters.

-Competence with the specific tasks your parent needs matters.
+Competence with the specific tasks your parent needs is the second filter.
 If your parent needs help bathing, you want someone who knows how to help someone get in and out of the shower safely.
 If your parent uses a walker, you want someone who understands mobility.
 If your parent has specific medical things like a catheter or feeding tube, you want someone trained to handle those.
 Basic competence means fewer problems and your parent is safer.

 Physical capability matters.
 If your parent is large or has significant mobility issues, you need an aide with the physical strength to help.
 A small person might struggle to help someone transfer from chair to walker.
 This isn't about size, it's about whether the aide can do the work.
 Ask about their physical capabilities and be honest about what your parent needs.